Technical Standards for Completion of Curriculum

 Introduction

-It is the policy of The Texas A&M University Irma Lerma Rangel School of Pharmacy that no person shall be denied admission or graduation on the basis of any disability, provided that the person demonstrates ability to meet the minimum standards set forth herein.
+It is the policy of The Texas A&M University Irma Lerma Rangel College of Pharmacy that no person shall be denied admission or graduation on the basis of any disability, provided that the person demonstrates ability to meet the minimum standards set forth herein.
 Standards are developed as criteria to achieve the Doctor of Pharmacy degree in preparation for postgraduate training in any of the varied fields of pharmacy and for licensure as a practicing pharmacist.
 Further, the safety of the patient, on whom the pharmaceutical education process is largely focused, must be guarded as the final and ultimate consideration.
 Therefore, it is not only reasonable but also essential for good patient care to require minimum standards for the education of pharmacists.

-The faculty of the Texas A&M Rangel School of Pharmacy is charged to devise a curriculum that provides the student with the fundamental science principles of pharmacy, acquire the skills of critical judgment based on evidence and experience, attain expertise and confidence in using clinical skill and communication, and develop an ability to use principles and skills wisely in solving problems of disease.
+The faculty of the Texas A&M Rangel College of Pharmacy is charged to devise a curriculum that provides the student with the fundamental science principles of pharmacy, acquire the skills of critical judgment based on evidence and experience, attain expertise and confidence in using clinical skill and communication, and develop an ability to use principles and skills wisely in solving problems of disease.

 In designing the curriculum, the faculty introduces current advances in the basic biomedical and clinical pharmacy sciences, including therapy and technology, changes in the understanding of disease, and the effect of social needs and demands on pharmaceutical care.
 The faculty should foster in students the ability to learn through self-directed, independent study throughout their professional lives.

-Technical standards presented in this document are prerequisite for admission to and graduation from Texas A&M Rangel School of Pharmacy.
+Technical standards presented in this document are prerequisite for admission to and graduation from Texas A&M Rangel College of Pharmacy.
 All courses presented as part of the curriculum are required in order to develop essential skills required to become a competent pharmacist.

-The goal of the Texas A&M Rangel School of Pharmacy is to prepare students broadly to practice pharmacy with special emphasis on practicing in primary care settings.
+The goal of the Texas A&M Rangel College of Pharmacy is to prepare students broadly to practice pharmacy with special emphasis on practicing in primary care settings.
 Pharmacy education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition of skills and professional attitudes and behavior.
 Regardless of the eventual type of practice, students must demonstrate competence in those intellectual, physical, and social tasks that together represent the fundamentals of being able to provide contemporary pharmaceutical care.

 Students will be judged by their respective program faculty not only on their scholastic achievement and ability, but also on their intellectual, physical and emotional capacities to meet the full requirements of the School’s curriculum.
 As an advisory body to the Dean, the Admissions Committee is instructed to exercise judgment on behalf of the faculty to recommend the entering class, and to consider character, extracurricular achievement, and overall suitability for the pharmacy profession based upon information in the application, letters of recommendation, and personal interviews.

 Graduates of colleges of pharmacy must have the knowledge and skills to function in a broad variety of clinical, administrative and leadership situations and to render a wide spectrum of pharmaceutical care.
-The Texas A&M Rangel School of Pharmacy acknowledges Section 504 of the 1973 Vocational Rehabilitation Act and PL 11-336, the Americans with Disabilities Act (ADA) 1993, but ascertains that certain minimum technical standards must be present in the prospective candidates.
+The Texas A&M Rangel College of Pharmacy acknowledges Section 504 of the 1973 Vocational Rehabilitation Act and PL 11-336, the Americans with Disabilities Act (ADA) 1993, but ascertains that certain minimum technical standards must be present in the prospective candidates.

 The Accreditation Council for Pharmacy Education works in conjunction with the American Association of Colleges of Pharmacy requiring that the curriculum provide a general professional education, enabling each student to eventually practice as a pharmacy generalist.
 This requires the development of broad knowledge, skills, behaviors, ongoing self-directed learning, and the eventual ability to deliver competent pharmaceutical care within a reasonable time frame and within the context of legal and ethical framework of the profession.